Dimo99/zama_task/QUERY_CLI_README.md

 # Get transfers in a block range
 ./target/release/query transfers --block-range 1000000 1001000

+# Get only finalized transfers (confirmed beyond reorg possibility)
+./target/release/query transfers --from 0x742d35Cc6634C0532925a3b844Bc9e7595f0bEb1 --finalized

 # Combine with pagination
 ./target/release/query transfers --from 0x742d35Cc6634C0532925a3b844Bc9e7595f0bEb1 --limit 50 --offset 100

 # Export to CSV
 ./target/release/query -f csv transfers --from 0x742d35Cc6634C0532925a3b844Bc9e7595f0bEb1 > transfers.csv
 ```

+**Note:** The `--finalized` flag (default: false) filters results to only show transfers that have been finalized on the blockchain (typically after 2 epochs in Ethereum, ~12.8 minutes).
+This ensures the transfers are beyond the possibility of chain reorganization.

 #### 3. Top Token Holders
 Get the top N token holders by balance: